redhauser/peaceduke-discord-bot/README.md

 It will ensure that ytdl-core package won't cause any issues.

-Conrgats!
+Congrats!
 You've successfuly updated the bot to the latest build and restarted it.

 If you want to see the current log do: